top of page

 5. LEGACY

-This lens is offered as a shared tool — a way to make stewardship speakable, usable, and actionable across culture and commerce.
+This lens is offered as a free, shared framework — a way to make stewardship speakable, usable, and actionable across culture and commerce.
 It is designed to be adopted, referenced, and applied wherever decisions shape lives, landscapes, and meaning.
+Please share widely and use actively.

 Read the Essay